WeCanCodeIT/wcci-fulltime-fall2016-cbus/ExampleCode/BuildingWithSpringMVC.md

-#Developing a Spring MVC Application Step-By-Step
+#Developing a Spring Boot MVC Application with JPA: Step-By-Step
 Try completing the following objectives on your own for creating a new Spring MVC Application.

 ## Project Setup (Iteration 0)